ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * Define the new parameter(s), their meaning, value types and register them with IANA
 * Define the new semantics and values for change parameters
 * List depricated parameters, what should be used in its stead and migration approaches

+Extensions to the vCon schema can be classified into two categories:

+* **Compatible**: These extensions introduce additional data or fields without altering the meaning or structure of existing elements.
+Implementations that do not recognize these extensions can safely ignore them while maintaining valid processing of the vCon.

+* **Incompatible**: These extensions modify existing semantics or schema definitions in ways that render a vCon incompatible with implementations that do not support the extension.
+Interpreting such a vCon correctly requires explicit awareness of the extension.

+Wherever feasible, extensions **SHOULD** be designed as non-disruptive to preserve compatibility with existing implementations.

+However, when disruptive extensions are necessary, the names of all such extensions **MUST** be listed in the [`must_support`](#must_support) parameter of the vCon.
+This allows implementations to determine whether they are capable of processing the vCon safely and accurately.

+Implementations that encounter a vCon containing a disruptive extension listed in the must_support parameter, but do not support that extension, **MUST NOT** process the vCon except to reject it or notify the user.

 # vCon JSON Object